Kamaleshshanmugambhuvana/Coal-mine-workers-suit-Nodemcu/README.md

 # Coal-mine-workers-suit-Nodemcu
 It is code for the Nodemcu ESP
-Copy library files from this link https://github.com/Kamaleshshanmugambhuvana/Coal-mine-workers-suit-Arduino.git
+Download all library files from this link https://github.com/Kamaleshshanmugambhuvana/Coal-mine-workers-suit-Arduino.git Make your own thingsboard.